Argonne Leadership Computing Facility (ALCF)

 Science

 LCF computational resources are competitively allocated to scientists from the research community in industry, academia, and national laboratories.
 Scientists and engineers using the LCFs have achieved numerous wide-ranging research accomplishments and technological innovations.
-More than 500 peer-reviewed research articles based directly upon LCF projects were published in 2012 alone, including several in high-impact journals such as Science, Nature, and The Proceedings of the National Academy of Sciences (PNAS).
+Approximately 500 peer-reviewed research articles based directly upon LCF projects are published annually, including several in high-impact journals.